Early Beginnings: Community Colleges Plant the Seed with Middle School Students

 Judi Coffield, policy analyst for the state board of education, told DelawareOnline, "This is an effort to get students thinking about college early on and the rigor of what they'd have to do to go to college.
 It helps them explore places they can obtain that education, and what will be the time and the money needed to get that education…It also takes away some of the fear and intimidation factors, just having been there."

-This video shows a talk which inspires students to develop and achieve academic goals.
+This video shows a talk that inspires students to develop and achieve academic goals.

 Middle School Students Weigh Career Options in North Carolina

-In North Carolina, students at Overhills Middle School are getting an early opportunity to consider some of the career options facing them after high school – if they attend one of the programs at a community college in their area first.
-According to a report at the Central Carolina Community College website, students from Overhills recently toured the Harnett County Campus of the school to take a look at some of the careers for which this college prepares their students.
+In North Carolina, students at Overhills Middle School are getting an early opportunity to consider some of the career options facing them after high school – if they first attend one of the programs at a community college in their area.
+According to a report on the Central Carolina Community College website, students from Overhills recently toured the school's Harnett County Campus to look at some of the careers for which this college prepares its students.

-Students were given information about training, salary expectations, the type of work involved and the opportunities for employment in each of the fields.
+Students were given information about training, salary expectations, the type of work involved, and the employment opportunities in each field.
 The hope is that students who find a career that looks interesting to them will be motivated to do well in high school so they can continue their training in a community college like CCCC after graduation.
 Students saw specific tools of the trade and heard about students who graduated from the school and went on to successful careers in the industries of their choice.

 This motivational video encourages students to be all they can be.